How to install Ticket-Based IT Experience application to ServiceNow

 Once you have found and opened the correct notification:

-1. navigate to the "What it will contain" -tab and look for the "Message HTML" field.
+1. Navigate to the "What it will contain" -tab and look for the "Message HTML" field.

-2. add the following mail script to the "Message HTML" field.
+2. Add the following mail script to the "Message HTML" field.
 This script will add the service experience feedback buttons to the notification email.

 ${mail_script:happysignals_vote}

 Once you are finished with the incident notification, you can repeat the process for the requested item notification.
-Since usually, the requested items do not have resolved state, the service experience is measured when the requested item is closed.
+Since usually, the requested items do not have a resolved state, the service experience is measured when the requested item is closed.

-Now the base set up for the Ticket-Based IT Experience is complete and it's time to test that everything works.
+Now the base setup for the Ticket-Based IT Experience is complete, and it's time to test that everything works.

 Make sure everything works as intended:

-Testing that the Ticket-Based IT Experience application works is fairly straight forward.
+Testing that the Ticket-Based IT Experience application works is fairly straightforward.

-1. create a new Incident in your ServiceNow instance.
+1. Create a new Incident in your ServiceNow instance.

-3. resolve the incident you created.
+3. Resolve the incident you created.

-4. in the ServiceNow application navigator, find the email log under "System Logs -> Emails" and check that an email has been created for the incident you resolved.
+4. In the ServiceNow application navigator, find the email log under "System Logs -> Emails" and check that an email has been created for the incident you resolved.

-6. Now in your ServiceNow application navigator find the HappySignals integration job under "HappySignals Ticket-Based IT Experience -> Integration Job".
+6. Now, in your ServiceNow application navigator, find the HappySignals integration job under "HappySignals Ticket-Based IT Experience -> Integration Job".

 7. Set the integration job to "Active", if not already.
 Then click on on the "Execute Now", button to fetch all new feedback from the HappySignals cloud service to your ServiceNow instance.

-That's it, you have now installed and configured HappySignals Ticket-Based IT Experience application to your ServiceNow instance.
+That's it, you have now installed and configured the HappySignals Ticket-Based IT Experience application to your ServiceNow instance.